-The Retail vendor must hold the applicable business retail requirements to sale or furnish one of the listed items under this definition.
+The individual must demonstration capacity to furnish one of the listed items under this definition.
 The case management entity does not provide or render this service.
 The case management entity approves the provider/vendor to render the items listed in the service definition.